haskus/haskus-manual/source/eadt/constructor_removal.rst

 Constructor removal
 ==============================================================================

-Removing constructors from an EADT is equivalent to transforming any instances of these constructors into other constructors of another EADT.
+Removing constructors from an EADT is equivalent to transforming every instance of these constructors into other constructors of another EADT.

 If we fully know the source and target EADTs, we can use